inancgumus/katas/scala/readme.md

 I'm trying to learn Scala to refresh my existing (_and old_) Java knowledge.
 Because, I've been in the omniverse of node.js, es6, react, ruby and bunch of others.
 I last used Java in 2012 if I remember correctly.
 However, as I see, much of the ecosystem has not changed for me not to keep up with.
 It's not like Javascript universe (_which is changing daily_).
 I think, this is one of the benefits of an ancient ecosystem.

-I'm also want to learn Scala because I'm in the business of Big Data.
-However, I didn't use most of the big data tools in the Java community since 2012.
+I also want to learn Scala because I'm in the business of Big Data.
+However, I hadn't used most of the big data tools in the Java community since 2012.
 So, there are Akka, Kafka, Spark etc. For example, actually, to use Kafka, I don't need to learn Skala.
 However, much of the ecosystem is revolving around these tools right now, as I see, so it's better to learn it from the roots.
 I think that will be good for me.
 I'm also curious about all of these.

 ### Why I choosed Scala?